The Sanitation Economy Research Hub

 Technical Specifications

-How G2RT Works
+How B-CRT Works

 Solid Treatment: Fecal matter is separated, dried, and processed via smoldering/combustion into pathogen-free ash.